Our customer reviews

 What do the measured values mean?

-The 25-OH-Vitamin D test is the best method to check Vitamin D status.
+The 25-OH vitamin D test is the best method to check vitamin D status.
 Low levels can indicate too little sunlight, an unbalanced diet, or diseases and are associated with bone diseases such as osteoporosis or rickets.
 Excessive levels usually result from too high supplement doses and can strain the kidneys and liver.

 Cortisol

-Cortisol is a hormone produced in the adrenal cortex that controls the body's metabolism and stress response.
+Cortisol is a hormone produced in the adrenal cortex that controls metabolism and the body's stress response.
 It regulates blood sugar levels, blood pressure, and influences the immune system.
 Cortisol typically follows a daily rhythm, with the highest levels in the morning and the lowest at night.

 C-reactive protein (CRP)

 CRP (C-reactive protein) is a protein produced by the liver in response to inflammation.
-The level in the blood rises rapidly when infections, tissue damage, or other inflammatory processes occur in the body.
+The level in the blood rises quickly when infections, tissue damage, or other inflammatory processes occur in the body.
 Therefore, CRP is often used as a general marker of inflammation.

 Ferritin